NFL International Series: International marketing and expansion (2022–present)

 Photo of the opening ceremony of the game between the Green Bay Packers and the Philadelphia Eagles, on September 6, 2024, at Neo Química Arena in Sāo Paulo, Brazil.

 In December 2021 the NFL announced the International Home Marketing Areas (HMA) initiative, under which teams can submit proposals to be granted marketing rights for specific foreign countries for a period of five years.
 This allows them to engage in activities typically restricted to their domestic HMA such as hosting in-person events, selling sponsorships and merchandise, as well as having a high priority to be assigned to play in the International Series games scheduled for their International HMAs.

 Initially 18 teams were granted marketing rights across eight countries, starting in January 2022.
 In May 2022, two more countries were added to the list of international HMA.
 In 2023, the league added Austria, Switzerland, France, and Ireland.
 In 2024, the league expanded the program to Argentina, Colombia, Japan, Nigeria, and South Korea.
 In 2025, the league expanded the program to Greece and the United Arab Emirates.
+In 2026, the league expanded the program to Italy.

-As of May 2025, all 32 teams have been granted rights across 21 International HMA, as listed below.
+As of March 2026, all 32 teams have been granted rights across 22 International HMA, as listed below.